Mega Menu

 Hardware

 Most retailers will need to choose between POS desktops, tablets, or a combination of the two.
-Others might want self-checkout kiosks.
-Additionally, consider your peripherals, such as receipt and ticket printers, scanners, and credit card machines.
+Others might want a more costly and robust investment like self-checkout kiosks.
+Consider your peripherals, such as receipt and ticket printers, scanners, and credit card machines.

 Licensing